jruels/ansible-best-practices/labs/ad-hoc/index_new.md

 - A control node with Ansible installed

 ## Step 1: Set up the inventory file
+Perform these steps in VS Code on Windows Target 1

 1. Create an inventory file named `windows_hosts.yml` in your working directory using the following YAML format:
+  In the VS Code Explorer pane

+    1. Right Click in the explporer pane
+    1. Select `New File`
+    1. Name the new file 'windows_hosts.yml
+    1. Paste the code below into the file

 ```yaml
 all: